pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 For example, take a look at the following problem:

 ```
-How many slices of pizza can be bought for $25?
+How many cupcakes can be made with 2lbs of flour?
 ```

-In the question above, the input you have is the amount of money: $25.
-The output is the number of slices that can be bought.
+In the question above, the input you have is the amount of flour: 2lbs The output is the number of cupcakes that can be baked.

 #### Clarifying questions